The fraction and kinematics of broad absorption line quasars across cosmic time

-To investigate whether the BAL fraction depends on nuclear properties of the quasar, Figure \ref{fig:fbal-z} also shows the BAL fraction as a function of $L_{\rm Bol}$ and $\lambda_{\rm Edd}$.
-A common approach to derive \lbol\ of high redshift quasars consists in applying a bolometric correction \citep{Richards06,Runnoe12} to the monochromatic luminosity of the rest-frame UV continuum \citep[e.g.][]{Mazzucchelli17}. \cite{Bischetti22} found no significant increase in the BAL fraction of $z\sim2-4$ quasars in the luminosity range log($L_{\rm Bol}$/erg s$^{-1}$)$\simeq 46.5-48$, even after correcting the UV-continuum level for the BAL absorption.
+To investigate whether the BAL fraction depends on nuclear properties of the quasar, Figure \ref{fig:fbal-z} also shows the BAL fraction as a function of $L_{\rm Bol}$ and $\lambda_{\rm Edd}$. \cite{Bischetti22} found no significant increase in the BAL fraction of $z\sim2-4$ quasars in the luminosity range log($L_{\rm Bol}$/erg s$^{-1}$)$\simeq 46.5-48$, even after correcting the UV-continuum level for the BAL absorption.
 However, because BAL quasars typically show redder slopes of the UV continuum \citep[][]{Trump06,Gibson09,Allen11} also in the high-luminosity regime spanned by our sample, using a common bolometric correction may result in an underestimate of \lbol\ in BAL quasars.
 We do not correct the continuum luminosity for dust extinction because of the limited spectral range covered by the SDSS spectra, resulting in substantial degeneracy between the UV continuum shape and the magnitude of intrinsic reddening \citep[e.g.][]{Gibson09}.
 Also, one would need to assume an extinction law and possibly also its evolution with redshift \citep[e.g.][]{Gallerani10}, increasing the uncertainties on \lbol.
 Instead, because all quasars in our sample are detected in the rest-frame optical, we derive an independent estimate of \lbol\ by applying the $\sim5100$ \AA\ bolometric correction by \cite{Runnoe12} to the 2MASS H(K) fluxes for the $2.13<z<3.2$($3.6<z<5.8$) subgroups in our low-z sample, and to the WISE $W1$ fluxes for the high-z sample.